-Ensure that appropriate infrastructure, resources and development capacity is in place to meet future demands that is consistent with the strategic direction of urban growth.
+Ensure that appropriate infrastructure, resources, protection of strategic infrastructure and development capacity is in place to meet future demands that is consistent with the strategic direction of urban growth and that existing strategic infrastructure is protected from reverse sensitivity effects.

-Issues Actions Implementation 11 PROVISION OF COUNCIL INFRASTRUCTURE • Providing for rapid population growth through the provision of zoned land will put pressure on the Council to ensure the availability of network infrastructure to service development in a timely, efficient and affordable manner.
+Issues Ac tions Implementation 12 PROVISION OF COUNCIL INFRASTRUCTURE • Providing for rapid population growth through the provision of zoned land will put pressure on the Council to ensure the availability of network infrastructure to service development in a timely, efficient and affordable manner.
 Review Council's Growth Model to ensure that it provides a sound basis for the next Activity Management Plan process.
 Review Activity Management Plans to ensure that new or upgraded water supplies and wastewater treatment and disposal facilities align with the projected population growth for each township.
 Investigate options for a revised rating structure to fund the provision of infrastructure.
-Amend LGA instruments to the extent necessary to provide for prioritised infrastructure programmes that identify capacity requirements and optimise available resources and funding to support the development of greenfield priority residential and business areas, key activity centres, neighbourhood centres, and intensification and brownfield areas (LURP Action 35) 2013/2014 Updated on an ongoing basis Activity Management Plan development for 2015/2025 Long Term Plan By June 2014 12 HAZARDS There is a need to ensure that Council's core infrastructure is located and designed to be resilient to natural hazard events.
-Review Activity Management Plans to ensure that appropriate levels of hazard tolerance are factored into the location and design criteria for significant infrastructure.
-Activity Management Plan development for 2015/2025 Long Term Plan 13 WASTEWATER The Pines Wastewater Treatment Plant, at Rolleston, will require upgrading to accommodate the anticipated population growth.
+Amend LGA instruments to the extent necessary to provide for prioritised infrastructure programmes that identify capacity requirements and optimise available resources and funding to support the development of greenfield priority residential and business areas, key activity centres, neighbourhood centres, and intensification and brownfield areas 2013/2014 Updated on an ongoing basis Activity Management Plan development for 2015/2025 Long Term Plan By June 2014 13 HAZARDS There is a need to ensure that Council's core infrastructure is located and designed to be resilient to natural hazard events. • Review Activity Management Plans to ensure that appropriate levels of hazard tolerance are factored into the location and design criteria for significant infrastructure.
+Activity Management Plan development for 2015/2025 Long Term Plan 14 WASTEWATER The Pines Wastewater Treatment Plant, at Rolleston, will require upgrading to accommodate the anticipated population growth.
 Urban growth in Leeston and Southbridge is constrained by the capacity of the Leeston wastewater treatment plant.
 Urban growth in Darfield, Kirwee and Dunsandel is likely to be constrained by an absence of a reticulated wastewater network.
 Ensure Activity Management Plans recognise and provide for the timely and efficient upgrading of the Pines Wastewater Treatment Plant and associated discharge of treated wastewater.
-That the preparation of Area Plans for Darfield and Leeston incorporate an assessment of wastewater treatment and disposal requirements and costs in order to accommodate projected growth.
+That the preparation of Area Plans for Malvern and Ellesmere incorporate an assessment of wastewater treatment and disposal requirements and costs in order to accommodate projected growth.
 Undertake a review of where, and in what circumstances (if any), community wastewater package treatment plants will be acceptable to cater for urban growth.
 Ongoing 2014/2015 2014/2015